irka775/little-explorers/README.md

 ## Bugs

-Here are a few of the bugs found during the testing phase.
+Here are a few of the bugs found during the testing phase:

-**Bug** While working on performance optimization for my project, I discovered several issues, including large images slowing mobile load times, JavaScript delays affecting rendering, and checkout & authentication scripts causing lags.
+- **Bug** While working on performance optimization for my project, I discovered several issues, including large images slowing mobile load times, JavaScript delays affecting rendering, and checkout & authentication scripts causing lags.
 Additionally, search, order history, and the admin panel were resource-heavy, impacting efficiency.

 To address these, I will implement image optimization (WebP & lazy loading), JavaScript deferment, script optimizations for checkout & login, search pagination, and remove unnecessary admin panel scripts to enhance overall performance.
 _Fix_ - No fix as of now

-**Bug**  When sent a password through the Django Allauth service, the link sent is http and not https.
+- **Bug**  When sent a password through the Django Allauth service, the link sent is http and not https.
 A warning by stripe in the terminal that payments for production only works with https is issued.
 This doesn't affect this site as the payments are for testing purposes, but needs to be investigated further in the future
 _Fix_ - No fix as of now

-**Bug** The  product images were not displaying because the necessary AWS S3 storage settings were missing.
+- **Bug** The  product images were not displaying because the necessary AWS S3 storage settings were missing.
 _Fix_ - adding the correct STORAGES configuration in Django settings, ensuring that uploaded media files were properly stored and served from Amazon S3

+There may still be some undiscovered bugs in the project, as no software is entirely bug-free.
+However, based on my work and testing, the project currently functions well.

 ## Credits